 You get to pick from 100’s if not 1000’s of offers and all sorts of verticals.

-If you don’t want to run an offer any more you simply stop and start working on another.
+If you don’t want to run an offer anymore, you simply stop and start working on another.

 Here is my take on why you will want to use an affiliate offer:

-They can get you specialized information on offers that are converting on their network and possibly some creatives to help with the set up.
+- They can get you specialized information on offers that are converting on their network and possibly some creatives to help with the setup.

-You have to look at it like this especially as a newbie, the Affiliate Network will save you a lot of time and money, getting better insight on converting offers, knowing you will get paid etc.
+You have to look at it like this especially as a newbie, the Affiliate Network will save you a lot of time and money, better insight on converting offers, knowing you will get paid etc.

-Running direct is risky business, most advertisers are on a NET 30 payout and it may be longer than that.
+Running direct to the advertiser is a risky business.
+Most advertisers are on a NET 30 payout, and it may even be longer than that.

-Having secure steady cash flow is much, much better.
-If you are staying 100% focused on your campaigns you will get profitable faster, make higher profits, and have campaigns last longer.
+Having secure steady cash flow is much better when you can get bi-monthly, weekly, or even daily payouts.
+If you are staying 100% focused on your campaigns, you will get profitable faster, make higher profits, and have campaigns last longer.

 4. Running Direct instead of with an Affiliate Network

-I would consider myself a super affiliate and I still run with almost all affiliate networks.
+I would consider myself a super affiliate, and I still run with almost all Affiliate Networks.

-So Tell Me More About Affiliate Managers
+More About Affiliate Managers

-I mentioned some of these already this is what they can do for you:
+I mentioned some of these already:

-They can give you insider information and industry insights
+- They can give you insider information and industry insights

-They can help with technical issues
+- They can help with technical issues

-They can give you special advice based on your situation
+- They can give you special advice based on your situation

-They can give you offers that are not publicly available
+- They can give you offers that are not publicly available

 Let’s talk about the pay bump.

-Just keep in mind there is almost always some “negotiation” room
+Just keep in mind there is almost always some “negotiation” room.

 Don’t expect bumps if you are a newbie, but it never hurts to ask.